Martinsville High School (Virginia): Academics

-Martinsville offers programs such as International Baccalaureate, Piedmont Governor's School for Mathematics, Science, and Technology, Advanced Placement, and Dual Enrollment classes.
+Martinsville offers programs such as Piedmont Governor's School for Mathematics, Science, and Technology, Advanced Placement, and Dual Enrollment classes.
 During the 2006–2007 school year, a joint program, with the assistance of Patrick & Henry Community College, allowed a select group of juniors and seniors an opportunity to earn their associate degrees (64 college hours) before graduation.

 In order to graduate, Martinsville High school students are required to complete at least 40 hours of volunteer community service by the end of their senior year.

 Athletics

 Martinsville offers a comprehensive athletic program and participates in the Virginia High School League's interscholastic sports competing in the Piedmont District.
 Sports offered include basketball, baseball, cross country, football, golf, softball, scholastic bowl, swimming, tennis, track, volleyball, and wrestling.
 Other extracurricular activities include robotics, interact club, chess club, marching band, gospel choir, health occupations students of america (HOSA), and future business leaders of america (FBLA).
 The MHS Boys' Basketball won back to back VHSL State Championships in 2015 and 2016.
 Competing in the Piedmont District, Martinsville men's basketball has won 15 Virginia High School League state championships, more than any other school in Virginia.
 Martinsville is expected to leave the Piedmont District and join the Three Rivers District in 2025.